ilqartalebi/compound-profit-calculator/README.md

   trade with risk management at your own risk.

 // contact me :
-you can Dm me any time at telegram @ilqar_talebi
+you can Dm me any time via telegram : @ilqar_talebi via email: ilqar.talebi@gmail.com
-email: ilqar.talebi@gmail.com

 hope it helps :>